-A: The problem you describe about delivering bad news in negotiation is not limited to the field of real estate.
-In all types of negotiations, agents and others are put in the uncomfortable position of having to break bad news to a client.
-And just as you describe, such messengers are often the targets of unwarrantedly harsh judgments, my research with Harvard doctoral students Hayley Blunden and Heidi Liu has shown.
-I say “unwarrantedly” because it’s not your fault that the market is so hot, and you had no hand in making the unfortunate events happen.
-But despite that reality, people direct their displeasure with bad news toward the messenger herself, we have found; in fact, sometimes people mistakenly believe that the messenger had a hand in the unfortunate event’s occurrence.
+A: The problem you are facing—how to deliver bad news in negotiation—is certainly not limited to the field of real estate.
+In all types of negotiations, we repeatedly find ourselves in the uncomfortable position of having to break bad news, whether to a client, a colleague, a business associate, or a friend or family member.
+And just as you describe, such messengers are often the targets of unwarrantedly harsh judgments, my research with Hayley Blunden (American University) and Heidi Liu (George Washington University) has shown.
+I say “unwarrantedly” because it’s not your fault that the market is so competitive, and you had no hand in making the unfortunate events you described happen.
+But despite that reality, people direct their displeasure with bad news toward the messenger, we have found; in fact, sometimes people mistakenly believe that the messenger bore some responsibility for an unfortunate event’s occurrence.

-The good news is that there are strategies you can use to reduce or eliminate your clients’ adverse reactions to bad news in negotiation—strategies that apply beyond the real-estate arena.
-First, when you begin a relationship with new clients, convey explicitly that you are on their side, and prepare them for the possibility of bad news down the line.
-In your case, this would mean being upfront about the challenging state of the market and explaining that they may need to be patient in their quest for a new home.
+The good news is that there are negotiation strategies you can use to reduce or eliminate your clients’ adverse reactions to bad news in negotiation—strategies that apply beyond the real estate arena.
+First, when you begin a relationship with a new client or clients, convey explicitly that you are on their side, and prepare them for the possibility of bad news down the line.
+In your case, this would mean being up front about the challenging state of the market and explaining that they may need to be patient in their quest for a new home.

 Second, if and when bad news in negotiation arrives, you can try to frame it in a positive light.
 For example, if a seller has rejected your client’s terms, make it clear that negotiation is still possible.
 Or if a house has been taken off the market, show clients a similar house that is still available.
 The better the news you can deliver, the less angry your client will be with you.

-Third, make it clear to your client that this was not the outcome you were hoping for.
+Third, make it clear to your client that these were not the negotiation results you were hoping for.
 As we saw in our research, people often shoot the messenger because they assume the messenger wants to deliver bad news.
-So, couch bad news with phrases such as, “I am so disappointed to let you know that . . . ” Although that may not be a perfect solution—your clients may still be colder than you are accustomed to—it should make them feel more warmly toward you than if you had delivered the bad news point-blank.
+So couch bad news with phrases such as, “I am so disappointed to let you know that . . . ” Although that may not be a perfect solution—your clients may still be colder than you are accustomed to—it should make them feel more warmly toward you than if you had delivered the bad news point-blank.

 How do you deliver bad news in negotiation?
 Leave a comment below.